Back to blog

 • No credit card is required

-• As an example, let’s create an asynchronous scraper that communicates with Oxylabs E-Commerce API via the push-pull method.
+• As an example, let’s create an asynchronous scraper that communicates with Oxylabs E-Commerce API (now part of a Web Scraper API solution) via the push-pull method.
 Begin by importing the asyncio, json, and AsyncClient libraries:

 import asyncio, json